SPOONFLOWER WALLPAPER IS DESIGNED TO REPEAT BEAUTIFULLY WHEN INSTALLED AS DESCRIBED. READ ALL THE INSTRUCTIONS BEFORE YOU START.

 BEFORE YOU START

-Pick up your second strip of wallpaper and apply it so that its left side overlaps the right side of the previous strip by ¾ inch, carefully visually matching the repeat.
+Pick up your second strip of wallpaper and apply it so that its left side overlaps the right side of the previous strip by approximately ¾ inch, carefully visually matching the repeat.
 Do not trim the overlap; it guarantees that the wallpaper will repeat seamlessly.
-(FIGURE A) Repeat this step, moving from left to right and aligning each new strip over the strip to its left.
+(Figure A) Repeat this step, moving from left to right and aligning each new strip over the strip to its left.